Most of us spend a lot of our lives avoiding pregnancy, so how do we prepare for pregnancy?

 Here’s my (very detailed) journey on getting my mind and body ready for pregnancy, all while trying to keep my cool.

 Deciding you and your partner are ready to start trying to have a baby is a massive milestone in any partnership.
-Most of the time, we are fighting unknown odds and faced with endless questions, usually stemming from the worry, “can I even get pregnant in the first place?”
+Most of the time, we are fighting unknown odds and face endless questions, usually stemming from the worry, “can I even get pregnant in the first place?”

-Speaking of birth control, I removed my hormonal IUD in February of 2018 and gave myself a solid year to get back to my natural cycles using the Daysy Fertility Tracker (use my promo code for $20 off).
-The removal was a personal choice due to increased anxiety and brain fog, as well as reading about the harmful effects of synthetic birth control on our bodies.
+Speaking of birth control, I removed my hormonal IUD in February of 2018 and gave myself a solid year to get back to my natural cycles using the Daysy Fertility Tracker (you can click here to save $20).
+The removal was a personal choice due to increased anxiety and brain fog and reading about the harmful effects of synthetic birth control on our bodies.

 Once my husband and I decided we were ready to start actively TTC (trying to conceive) instead of TTA (trying to avoid), I knew I had some work to do when it came to how to prepare for pregnancy.

-To help you navigate this post, I’ve broken it up into different sections on how to prepare for pregnancy:
+To help you navigate this post, I’ve broken it up into different sections:

 - Data Digging and Pregnancy Professionals